Vodafone offers Big Value Bundles from £5/month on Pay As You Go with “total rollover” of unused allowances.

 Vodafone offers a £5/month Pay As You Go bundle with 150 minutes, 250 texts and 100MB of data.

 For a better value alternative, it might be worth investigating the bundles from ASDA Mobile.
-For instance, ASDA Mobile offers 125 minutes, 2000 texts and 250MB of data for £5/month (this is two and a half times more data than you’d get on Vodafone’s £5 Big Value Bundle).
+For instance, ASDA Mobile offers 200 minutes, 2000 texts and 500MB of data for £5/month (this is five times more data than you’d get on Vodafone’s £5 Big Value Bundle).

-For £7/month, you’ll get 300 minutes, unlimited texts and 1GB of internet on ASDA Mobile (ten times more data for an extra £2 per month).
+For £7/month, you’ll get 300 minutes, unlimited texts and 2GB of data on ASDA Mobile (20 times more data for an extra £2 per month).

 £10 per month bundles